 If a law enforcement officer seized your assets and provided you notice of forfeiture, then you should act quickly.
 The best way to get your money, vehicle or other property back is to IMMEDIATELY demand an Adversarial Preliminary Hearing within 15 days.
 If you wait too long, then you waive your rights to an Adversarial Preliminary Hearing.

 At the adversarial preliminary hearing, the law enforcement agency that seized the asset is required to establish probable cause that the vehicle “was used in violation of the Florida Contraband Forfeiture Act.” § 932.701(2)(f).
+We also represent clients in asset forfeiture cases in Broward County, FL.

 Call the criminal defense attorneys at Meltzer & Bell, P.A. to discuss your case and the best way to fight to get your assets back.